By: Mark Beaumont / The Independent

 On February 18, 1980, after a night out in Camden, the singer slept in the car of musician and suspected heroin dealer Alistair Kinnear.
 He was found dead the next morning.

-In his book, Fink alludes to a long heroin addiction and two hidden overdoses before Bon Scott's death, which the band never acknowledged.
-"His death in the back of a car in London in 1980 was not an isolated incident," says Fink.
-“AC/DC were constantly on the move, and the pressure those guys must have felt was incredible.
-I think he was dealing with a lot of his problems through alcohol, wild behavior with women and increased drug use."
+In his book, Fink alludes to a long-term heroin addiction and two secret overdoses before Bon Scott's death, which the band has never admitted to.
+"His death in the back of a car in London in 1980 was not an isolated incident," Fink says.
+"AC/DC were constantly on the move, and the pressure those guys must have felt was immense.
+I think he was dealing with a lot of his problems through alcohol, promiscuous behavior with women and increased drug use."

 Fink believes Scott simply ended up hanging out with the wrong people in his later years.
 The coroner's report found no heroin in Scott's blood and the cause of death was recorded as alcohol poisoning.
 AC/DC have always denied the overdose theory.
-But Fink claims to have seen emails and conducted interviews that corroborate this story.
-"I've been contacted this year by a woman who's in the new book who says Alistair Kinnear came to her house shortly after Bon died and admitted he gave Bon the heroin that killed her," he says.
-"To say that Boni was not related to heroin is simply absurd.
+But Fink claims to have seen emails and conducted interviews that confirm the story.
+"I was contacted this year by a woman who is in the new book who says that Alistair Kinnear came to her house shortly after Bon died and admitted that he gave Bon the heroin that killed him," he says.
+"To say that Bon had nothing to do with heroin is just absurd.
 The evidence is there."

-Walker agrees that Scott was surrounded by heroin in his later years, but does not believe he was a habitual user.
-"He had liver damage and was constantly touring, a bit exhausted," he says.
-"However, he drank himself to death, of that there is no doubt."
-Meanwhile, Scott's girlfriend said that he had finished the lyrics of the album Back in Black, the night before he died, and that therefore he wanted to celebrate.
+Walker agrees that Scott was surrounded by heroin in his later years, but he doesn't believe he was a regular user.
+"He had liver damage and was constantly on tour, a bit exhausted," he says.
+"But he drank himself to death, there's no doubt about that."
+Scott's girlfriend has said he had finished the lyrics for the album.
+Back in Black, the night before he died, and that therefore he wanted to celebrate.

 While this remains debatable, what is not in doubt is Scott's place as a defining icon of nonconformity in rock and roll.
 Fink credits songs from his era with the band as the basis of their best material, and Scott himself as an electric mainstay of hard rock.